G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver Speaker Version 240410.md

 This approach is to monitor the "no signal" noise above the highest modulation frequency and watch for the amplitude of this to fall when a carrier is present.
 A good example of this technique using a multiple-feedback narrowband bandpass filter based around an op-amp is described by Dayle Edwards on The RadioBoard [here](https://www.theradioboard.org/forum/solid-state-radios/solid-state-superregenerative-rx-with-squelch).
 Dayle's implementation uses a narrow bandpass filter to "pick out" the background hiss somewhere above the highest modulated audio frequency and the "quench frequency" (see spectrum plot above).
 It is necessary to use a tight filter to "probe" this "gap" in the frequency spectrum because both the demodulated audio and the signal coming from the residue of the quench operation are very strong and would otherwise make this technique unworkable.

+Number of components required is about 16 plus two ICs.

 ### Traditional Audio Level Squelch
 A traditional approach can be used if the demodulated audio is filtered tightly enough to remove the quency signal and as much of the "no signal" SRO noise as possible.
 This is in some ways the opposite of the Channel Queiting approach (looking for a strong wanted signal rather than quieted unwanted noise).
 I had some successwith the circuit below, usign two op-amps to do the tight filtering and gain, and an NE555 to act as the squelch trigger & hang time circuit.
 The NE555 is triggered directly off the audio signal.
 It is not necessary to use any kind of envelope detector here, as the NE555 has a precise trigger threshold and the monostable action ensures that even a brief excursion of the audio waveform across the trigger threshold is enough to open the squelch for the "hang time" set by C30 and R26.
 Any further excursions re-trigger the monostable and the squelch only closes one "hang time" after the very last such excursion.

+Number of components required is about 19 plus two ICs.

 ![Airband Superregen Receiver Schematic Audio Squelch Circuit]({{ site.baseurl }}/assets/img/G1OJS Airband Superregen With Squelch 17-05-24 Audio Squelch Circuit.png)